lsicat1220/obsidian-vault/PHY 108 - Electricity and Magnetism/Charge density.md

-The [[electric charge]] of an object may be represented by the charge per unit region of space, whether it be per unit area, volume, or length.
+The [Electric Charge](electric%20charge.md) of an object may be represented by the charge per unit region of space, whether it be per unit area, volume, or length.

 | Name                   | Unit                   | Equation                |
 | ---------------------- | ---------------------- | ----------------------- |